DanArmstrong124/themonkees/README.md

 6. Responsive Design:
    1. Go through each page using a mobile view, I used IPhone 5
-   2. Go through each page using a tablet view, I used X
+   2. Go through each page using a tablet view, I used IPad Pro
    3. Go through each page using your standard desktop view

 ## Deployment